pedrosanchezito/lewagon/02-Best-Practices/02-Conflicts/README.md

 Find a buddy to replicate this scenario:

 1. One of you creates the repository locally with the HTML skeleton described above.
+Don't reuse the `github-flow` repository but re-use the technique!
+You can name this new repo `git-conflict`.
 1. The same developer goes to GitHub, create the repository and add the other as a collaborator
 1. The same developer adds the **remote** and `push`es.
 1. The other developer **clones** the repository.